LorenzoBettini/app-ui-docker-mongo-example/README.md

 # app-ui-docker-mongo-example
-A simple example of a Maven project built on Travis CI with UI, E2E and BDD Tests with AssertJ Swing, Cucumber, and MongoDB
+A simple example of a Maven project built on GitHub Actions (on Linux, macOS and Windows) with UI, E2E and BDD Tests with AssertJ Swing, Cucumber, and MongoDB

 An example of Chapter _End-to-end tests_ of the book